projecttacoma/measure-repository-service-test-kit/README.md

 - Navigate to `http://localhost` to access Inferno, where your test suite will be available.
 To access the FHIR resource validator, navigate to `http://localhost/validator`.
+- To connect to a service running locally on your machine, use `host.docker.internal` as the hostname

 ### Development with ruby
 It is highly recommended that you install ruby via a [ruby version